-This SAP provides the detailed methodology for summary and statistical analyses of the data collected in study B9991025.
+This SAP provides the detailed methodology for summary and statistical analyses of the data collected in study B9991032.
 This document may modify the plans outlined in the protocol; however, any major modifications of the primary endpoint definition or its analysis will also be reflected in a protocol amendment.

-Statistical analyses will be performed using cleaned eCRF data as well as non-CRF data (ie, pharmacokinetics data [PK], immunogenicity data, biomarker data).
-The primary analysis will include all data up to a cut-off date corresponding to at least 18 months after the last patient is receives the first dose of study drug.
+Statistical analyses will be performed using cleaned eCRF data as well as non-CRF data (ie, pharmacokinetic [PK] data, immunogenicity data, biomarker data, and tumor assessment results by the Blinded Independent Central Review (BICR)).
+The primary analysis will include all data up to a cut-off date corresponding to at least 18 months after the last patient receives the first dose of study treatment.
 The final analysis of the data will be performed after last patient last visit (LPLV).